westlywright/caerulean/README.md

 # Chrome Inspector caerulean Theme

-Custom CSS styling for the Google Chrome Inspector using a wide range of colors from deep blue to sky-blue.
+Custom CSS styling for the Google Chrome Inspector using a wide range of colors from deep blue to sky-blue as per the caerulean way.
+Caerulean comes jam packed with clean styling and kick ass toolbar icons in both large and small sizes without interfering with your 3rd party icons.

 ## Installation